ZacSweers/Offerings/offerings.md

 * Apps/websites are not "one-time" things where you can have it made and it's good for life.
 There will be bugs, there will be updates, new OS firmwares, new features, enhancements, etc.

 **6 - DON'T**
-* If your post looks like the following, please consider being less cliché.
+* The following are some common examples of cliché posts we get, please try to avoid sounding like them.
   * I need a website (and don't know what that means)!
   * I have an idea, someone build it for me (because I refuse to learn how)!
   * Need someone (don't really care) to make an (nonspecific) app for my (shitty/boring) company.
 * Buzzwords.
 Everyone hates them, and it just tells us that you're filling space because you have no idea what you're talking about
-* Pander.
+* Pandering.

 **7 - Familiarity with a good number of the following terms.
 They might not all be relevant to your idea, but understanding them/what they're for would establish a good baseline.**
 *Specifically, the reason they're important to know is because chances are any interested developer is going to ask you questions regarding them.*